Prototek6502/Proot_Launcher/README.md

 # Proto_Launcher
-A homepage launcher made in HTML.
+A launcher made in HTML.